About me

 In order to further develop my knowledge and understanding of the legal systems of Germany and of England and Wales I additionally embarked on an MA in Legal Translation at City University London in 2010 which I completed in 2011.
 I added a Postgraduate Certificate in Laws in the specialisation Intellectual Property Law, University of London, to my profile in 2018.
 I am also a publicly sworn and appointed translator for the English language for Baden-Württemberg.

-Since March 2020 I have been employed at CMS Germany as Head of Translation.
+I am currently employed at CMS Germany as Head of Legal Language Services.

 My career so far